sighupio/fury-kubernetes-service-mesh/katalog/istio/README.md

 ___

-Istio addresses the challenges developers and operators face as monolithic applications transition towards a distributed microservice architecture.
-To see how, it helps to take a more detailed look at Istio’s service mesh.
+Istio addresses the challenges developers and operators face as monolithic applications transition towards a distributed microservice architecture, in the following sections we got deeper into Istio service mesh's details to see how this is achieved.

 The term service mesh is used to describe the network of microservices that make up such applications and the interactions between them.
 As a service mesh grows in size and complexity, it can become harder to understand and